 - Oxford Learning programs: Remember, Oxford Learning is here to help too!
 Our personalized math programs can help put an end to your and your child’s math frustration.
 From Grade 1 to Grade 12, our math programs provide comprehensive instruction that makes math fun.
 Oxford Learning can help you master basic numerical facts and operations, see the real-life relevance of math, understand math using familiar contexts, make the leap from concrete to abstract concepts, and use advanced thinking through timed challenges and problem-solving activities.

-- Mathematical illustrations: Check out the clever and creative ways that Craig Damrauer uses summertime words to illustrate math, and have your kids make their own fun, linguistic equations to to discuss summer.
+- Mathematical illustrations: Check out the clever and creative ways that Craig Damrauer uses summertime words to illustrate math and have your kids make their own fun, linguistic equations to discuss summer.